 Incoming FIRST YEAR and TRANSFER STUDENTS

 A: Acceptance into any capped major at the time of admission is based on academic excellence demonstrated in high school and/or community college.
 Admission will be granted to the maximum number of students consistent with maintaining acceptable program quality and in compliance with admissions procedures and criteria.
 Undergraduate admission is granted by the Office of Admissions and Relations with Schools and not the Mathematics department.

 Q: I didn’t get into my first choice major, can I declare a Math major before I start at UCSD?

 A: If you did not gain entry to your first choice major at the time of your admissions decision, you cannot retroactively make Mathematics your second choice.
 You will instead need to follow the same procedure as a continuing student and apply for a change of major after completing all lower-division screening coursework.

 Q: I took some or all of the required courses for the Capped Screening Criteria through some combination of Transfer Work, AP, IB or A-levels.
 Can I still declare a major in the Department of Mathematics?

 A: Yes.
-Review your Academic History to ensure that your scores have been received, evaluated, and posted to your Academic History prior to submitting your request for entry to a major to the Mathematics Department.
+Review your Academic History to ensure that your scores and/or transcripts have been received, evaluated, and posted to your Academic History prior to submitting your request for entry to a major to the Mathematics Department.
 The Mathematics staff will review your completed coursework as a whole and weigh your non-graded credit accordingly.
 Remember, our purpose in screening is not to keep people out – but to make sure those that get in are completely prepared and have shown some dedication to the major.

 Q: How do I declare a major in the Department of Mathematics?